Djuniou/character_sheet/README.md

 ### Permanent stuff
 These will always be stored with the character sheet.
 These are the character's base bonus.
 - [x] Include attributes and HP/EN calculus
-- [ ] Include combat style bonus
+- [x] Include combat style bonus
-- [ ] Include advantages bonus
+- [x] Include advantages bonus
-- [ ] Include equipment bonus
+- [x] Include equipment bonus
-- [ ] Include three ways (haki,cyborg,akuma) - Only those that change the character sheet in a permanent way (A cyborg chest give 50+ HP, for example)
+- [x] Include three ways (haki,cyborg,akuma) - Only those that change the character sheet in a permanent way (A cyborg chest give 50+ HP, for example)
 - [ ] Store all created characters in a file that the GM will be able to access through the programm so that the GM doesn't need to create the character everytime
 ### Temporary stuff
 These will be added everytime the GM makes a roll.
 These options should be given to the GM and applied.
 - [ ] Skills
 - [ ] Status effects
-- [ ] Combat Maneuver
 ### Interface
 Build an easy-to-use interface.
 - [ ] Brainstorm about how it should be and what it should have.